afqueiruga/neural_continuum/Arrays to Signals.md

 ## Multiple Representations of the Same Model

-The fundamental question I asked was how do we add one more network

 The discrete gives us a way to transform between one "width-depth" discretization to another by projecting between the four meshes ($\hat{W},\hat{b}\rightarrow \hat{W}',\hat{b}'$).
-Suppose we had trained one network $\mathcal{F}$, and decide we want more discretization in the depth.
-We can create a new mesh that's finer
+Suppose we had trained one network $\mathcal{F}$, and decide we want more discretization in the depth or width.
+We can create a new mesh that's finer, and then project to the new unknowns,
 $$
 \min_{w'_i} \int_{0}^1\int_{-1}^1\int_{-1}^1 \left(
 \sum_{i=1}^N\left( w_i\phi_i\right)-\sum_{i=1}^{N'}\left( w'_i\phi'_i\right) \right)^2\mathrm{d}\xi'\mathrm{d}\eta\mathrm{d}\delta